Gross Memorial Goes Beyond Clinic, Samuel D. Gross Family Plot, The Woodlands Cemetery, West Philadelphia, PA

 After Gross’ death, he was memorialized on several different occasions, which included the erection of a bronze statue of him Samuel D. Gross by Alexander Stirling Calder (1870-1945) that was placed on the National Mall in Washington DC opposite the American Medical Museum.
 It was removed and transferred to Jefferson Medical University in 1970.
 It is now the centerpiece of the school’s new plaza.

-(A descendant of Dr. Gross, John Christian Bullitt LaRue, an attorney of Houston, Texas, pays his respects at the Gross Family Plot in Woodlands Cemetery.)
+(A descendant of Dr. Gross, John Christian Bullitt LaRue, an attorney, permanently of Houston, Texas, pays his respects at the Gross Family Plot.)

 Like most Americans among the middle to upper classes, Gross is also memorialized in a grave-site memorial, shown in the photographs above.
 The monument is the crown jewel of his family plot.
 The monument, typical of the upper middle class of 19th century America, features four sides as to serve as the centerpiece of a family plot.
 The plot includes: “Samuel D. Gross MD (July 8, 1805 to May 6, 1884), Louisa Ann Wife of Samuel D. Gross M.D.
 (Aug.
 22, 1807 to Feb.
 27, 1876), Samuel W. Gross, MD Son of Samuel D. and Louisa Ann Gross (Feb.
 4, 1837 to April 16, 1889), Maria Gross Widow of Orville Horwitz (Apr.
 10, 1839 to Aug.
 25, 1914), Eugene Horwitz M.D.
 (Dec.
 7, 1863 to Nov.
 10, 1893),” and on seperate stones “A. Haller Gross; Born March 18, 1844; Died October 28, 1918 and Julia Bullitt, Beloved Wife of Haller Gross; Born May 5, 1861; Died September 10, 1916.”